Carbon Neutral Newtons is a carbon neutral business - Learn more about this Newtons is a carbon neutral business

 At this stage of divorce, you do not have to go to Court with regard to your children if you both agree on what to do.
 Having reached an agreement you can record the agreement in a Parenting Plan or you could make a joint application to Court for an agreed Child Arrangements Order.

 However, if you don’t agree, you may wish employ a mediator.
-If mediation is unsuccessful you would then be able to make an application to the Court for a Child Arrangements Order.
+If divorce mediation is unsuccessful you would then be able to make an application to the Court for a Child Arrangements Order.

 In relation to the financial aspect of the matter, you can choose to agree matters between yourselves or use a mediator.
 However, you must apply for a Consent Order to make any agreement reached (either between yourselves or through mediation) legally binding.
 If you cannot agree, you can ask the courts to make a Financial Provision Order.